End Your Tax Problems. Start with Free Consultation.

 Yes.
 Filing tax returns on time and taking care of any back taxes can help decrease the chances of receiving levies.
 Instead of ignoring tax bills, one should contact the IRS immediately to resolve any foreseeable issues about the liability.
 It may be possible to set up a payment plan, get an extension, settle for less than you owe, or apply to have your entire tax liability forgiven.

 What Happens If Taxes are Not Paid After Being Contacted by the IRS?

 Failure to pay taxes may result in additional collection processes set forth by the IRS.
 This includes having a levy placed against you in an attempt to seize property and money from your financial accounts.
 One should not ignore a final notice even if they believe they do not owe the money.

 What to Do if Contacted by the IRS?

-The best thing to do is to contact the IRS or tax professionals such as Coast One Tax Group to see what options are available and avoid potential levies from being finalized.
+The best thing to do is to contact the IRS or a tax resolution company to see what options are available and avoid potential levies from being finalized.